WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-05-08-run-grumphp-git-hooks-within-vagrant.markdown

   image_relative: /images/posts/grumphp-grumpy.png
 ---

 A couple of weeks back when attending [AmsterdamPHP](https://php.amsterdam/) [Mike Chernev](https://twitter.com/MikeChernev) gave a talk about [GrumPHP](https://github.com/phpro/grumphp).
-Very cool looking took, but during implementation I found out it the default setup assumes running grumphp on the same machine (whether that is a VM or iron) as committing.
+Very cool looking tool, but during implementation I found out it the default setup assumes running grumphp on the same machine (whether that is a VM or iron) as committing.
 That is a problem in my set up where all `PHP` related code runs in vagrant and comitting on the host using PHPStorm.
 Lets fix that.

 ![GrumPHP from grumpy to happy](/images/posts/grumphp-grumpy-to-happy.gif)